Optogenetic System

 5. Place the IR-LED strip of tape at the top mount of the aluminum heatsink.

-6. Make sure to press firmly on the IR-LED stripes to prevent it from peeling it off.
+6. Make sure to press firmly on the IR-LED strips to prevent it from peeling it off.

 7. Heat your soldering iron station to 350-400 degrees Celsius.

-8. Add a small part of soldering material to the surface the copper pads of the IR LED strips
+8. Add a small part of soldering material to the surface of the copper pads on the IR LED strips

-9. Wiring the IR-LED-stripes together by connecting the positive to the positive copper pads and the negative to the negative pads.
+9. Wiring the IR-LED-strips together by connecting the +ve to the +ve copper pads and the -ve to the -ve pads.

 10. Once you have attached the two wires, wait for at least 30 seconds for it to cool down.